-VantageScore is a credit-scoring model born in 2006 by the major credit bureaus: Experian, Equifax, and TransUnion.
+VantageScore is a credit-scoring model born in 2006 by major credit bureaus, such as Experian, Equifax, and TransUnion.
 The mission of this creation is to provide a broader way to classify consumer scores.

 However, many companies prefer to consider the score offered by FICO; it is the oldest and has earned the trust of many customers.
 VantageScore has a larger database, though.

 Lenders using VantageScore 3.0 include Capital One, Credit Karma, and SoFi.
 However, SoFi uses VantageScore 4.0 for better results and more efficiency in finding its customers’ scores.

 On the other hand, CashCall Mortgage also often uses this service to evaluate your credit score.
 It is important to note that mortgage lenders do not usually indicate which credit bureaus they work with.

 It is best to maintain a good score with all credit bureaus, and that will allow you to easily access your mortgage loans without worrying about which company they use to approve your application.
 However, FICO claims that 90% of lenders continue to use one of their FICO credit scoring models.